Joel E. Cohen, Ph.D., Dr.P.H.

-The Laboratory of Populations studies the health of human and non-human populations quantitatively, including births, deaths, and migration; Chagas disease and COVID-19; farms, fisheries, forests, wildlife, food webs, and weather; and cellular and molecular populations.
-The lab’s research uses mathematical, statistical, and computational tools, existing and newly developed.
-They collaborate across disciplinary, institutional, and national boundaries.
+The Laboratory of Populations studies the health of human and non-human populations quantitatively, including births, deaths, and migration; Chagas disease; COVID-19; farms, fisheries, forests, wildlife, food webs, and weather; and cellular and molecular populations.
+The lab uses mathematical, statistical, and computational tools, existing and newly developed, in collaborations that cross disciplinary, institutional, and national boundaries.

 Cohen and his colleagues aim to offer insights that can help manage local and global food webs for the well-being of humans and other species.
 They combine the perspectives of demography, agriculture, epidemiology, ecology, and environmental sciences.
 Their work uses concrete problems to develop new concepts for understanding populations and aims to crystallize these concepts into mathematical, statistical, and computational tools applicable to scientific and practical problems.